egonw/bacting-paper/paper.md

 However, the dependency of Bioclipse on the Eclipse UI requires the scripts to be run inside a running Bioclipse application.
-This makes repeatedly running of a script needlessly hard and use in continuous integration systems or on computing platforms impossible.
+This makes repeatedly running of a script needlessly hard and use in continuous integration systems or use on computing platforms impossible.
 A second problem was that the build and release system of Bioclipse was complex, making it hard for others to repeat creating new releases.
 For example, this complicates updating dependencies.

-These two needs triggered a next generation design of Bioclipse: 1. the managers providing the domain-specific functionality would need to be useable on the command line; 2. building the Bioclipse managers should be possible on the command line, idealy with continuous build systems; 3.
+These two needs triggered a next generation design of Bioclipse: 1. the managers providing the domain-specific functionality would need to be usable on the command line; 2. building the Bioclipse managers should be possible on the command line, ideally with continuous build systems; 3.
 Bacting should be easy to install and reuse.

 # Implementation